siegenth/StreamsProxy/README.md

 Stream application playing in an adult manner with Liberty and MessageHub as a begining goal.

-Can I push from magit?
+Can I push from magit? yes